 McVriew is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The McVriew family lived in Norfolk.
 Historians disagree on which of three regions of Normandy the name is drawn from, Brix, Le Brus, or Briouze, but whatever the region the name is clearly from Normandy.

 Early Origins of the McVriew family

 The surname McVriew was first found in Suffolk at Little Wenham, a parish, in the incorporation and hundred of Samford.
 "The church contains memorials to the family of Brewes.
 Here are the remains of an old castellated mansion, the seat of that ancient family, by whom it appears to have been erected in 1569; it has been converted into a granary."

 Early History of the McVriew family

-Another 145 words (10 lines of text) covering the years 150 and 1500 are included under the topic Early McVriew History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McVriew research.
+Another 73 words (5 lines of text) covering the years 150 and 1500 are included under the topic Early McVriew History in all our PDF Extended History products and printed products wherever possible.